 Dear Future Roommate,

-Most people, when first meeting me, describe me as “quiet.”
+When first meeting me, most people describe me as “quiet.”
 I’m glad I have this chance to tell you that this isn’t the case.
-Don’t get me wrong: I know how to relax by myself with a good book and a cup of tea and—don’t worry—I always wear headphones when I study.
-My family and close friends will tell you, though, that once you get to know me, I have plenty to say.
+Don’t get me wrong: I know how to relax with a good book and a cup of tea, and—don’t worry—I always wear headphones when I study.
+My family and close friends will tell you that once you get to know me, I have plenty to say.

 You could say I’m a sucker for human expression.
-If you ever want to go to a museum or take a poetry class together, I would be delighted.
+I would be delighted if you ever want to go to a museum or take a poetry class together.
 I’m looking to try new things in college, though, so if you’d instead bond by going rock climbing or to a comedy night (or whatever you’re into), I’m game.